Movie reviews by

 2 (out of 4)

-The funny thing about feminist cinema is its prime examples were never self-declared but self-evident.
-At the very least if a woman's picture (as a man in the 40s might refer to it) was a financial failure the director didn’t blame it on absent misogynists – sorry but if this Charlie’s Angels flops isn’t it the missing ladies in the audience who are the real problem?
+The funny thing about feminist cinema is its prime examples are never self-declared but self-evident.
+At the very least if a woman's picture (as a man in the '40s might refer to it) was a financial failure the director didn’t blame it on absent misogynists – sorry but if this Charlie’s Angels flops isn’t it the missing ladies in the audience who are the real problem?
 And when novice filmmaker Elizabeth Banks, whose only directorial credit is shooting Kay Cannon’s script of Pitch Perfect 2, is hardly some kind of Kelly Reichardt or Greta Gerwig in waiting and the film is so instantaneously forgettable, there's really nothing to defend or get worked up about.

 K-Stew is trying but frankly I’ve never found her notion of charisma more excruciating to behold.
-If there isn’t lame, trifling humor – which doesn’t jar at all with the blockbuster big boy pants the film yanks on for the action drops – then the super woke dialogue is literally reciting gender statistics.
-Gee I bet women feel so empowered!
+If there isn’t lame, trifling humor – which doesn’t jar at all with the blockbuster big boy pants the film yanks on when the action drops – then the super woke dialogue is literally reciting gender statistics.
+Gee, I bet women feel so empowered!
 Jasmine from the new Aladdin (Naomi Scott) is an idle audience insert while the utterly winsome Ella Balinska is misspent when she’s good enough to be bolstering Bond or Mission: Impossible.

 I never thought I’d look back at the McG Angel’s flicks with nostalgia and admiration, but besides Drew Barrymore, Cameron Diaz and Lucy Liu playing more compellingly capable heroines, those two dumb wire-fu parodies at least had a semblance of stylization and adequate proportions of fetishism and feminism.
 All 2019’s reboot has is Patrick Stewart.